thefirsthero/Chatterbox-TTS-Extended/README.md

 ## Batching, Chunking & Grouping

-- **Sentence batching:** Groups sentences up to 300 characters per chunk (adjustable in code).
+- **Sentence batching:** Groups sentences up to ~300 characters per chunk (adjustable in code).
-- **Smart-append short sentences:** When batching is off, merges very short sentences for smooth prosody.
+- **Smart-append short sentences:** When batching is off, merges very short sentences for smoother prosody.
 - **Recursive long sentence splitting:** Automatically splits long sentences at `; : - ,` or by character count.
 - **Parallel chunk processing:** Multiple chunks are generated at once for speed (user control).